 On February 26, 2013, the Company entered into a senior credit agreement (the "Trimaran Credit Facility") with Trimaran Advisors, pursuant to which Trimaran Advisors may borrow from time to time up to \$20 million from the Company in order to provide capital necessary to support one or more of Trimaran Advisors' warehouse lines of credit and/or working capital in connection with Trimaran Advisors' warehouse activities.
 The Trimaran Credit Facility expires on November 20, 2017 and bears interest at an annual rate of 9.0%.
 On April 15, 2013, the Trimaran Credit Facility was amended and increased from \$20 million to \$23 million.
-At both December 31, 2015 and 2014, there was \$23 million outstanding under the Trimaran Credit Facility.
-Interest expense on this facility was \$1.7 million, \$2.0 million and \$1.5 million for the years ending December 31, 2015, 2014 and 2013, respectively.
+At December 31, 2016, there was no loan outstanding under the Trimaran Credit Facility.
+At December 31, 2015, there was \$23 million outstanding under the Trimaran Credit Facility.
+Interest expense on this facility was \$1.8 million, \$1.7 million and \$2.0 million for the years ending December 31, 2016, 2015 and 2014, respectively.